mondoohq/docs/releases/2025-06-mondoo-release-highlights.md

 ## New LinuxONE support

 Mondoo now [supports IBM LinuxONE](https://mondoo.com/blog/mondoo-offers-security-and-compliance-for-ibm-linuxone-workloads) (including Red Hat, Ubuntu, and SUSE on Z), providing unified and automated security and compliance for mission-critical workloads and hybrid cloud environments.
-Mondoo’s unique ability to cover cloud and on-prem from a single user interface as well as automate policy creation and remediation processes, allows IBM LinuxONE users to reduce manual work and accelerate remediation- significantly improving their security posture.
+Mondoo's unique ability to cover cloud and on-prem from a single user interface as well as automate policy creation and remediation processes, allows IBM LinuxONE users to reduce manual work and accelerate remediation- significantly improving their security posture.

 Mondoo also covers [AIX and IBM Power Systems](https://mondoo.com/blog/mondoo-detects-and-fixes-critical-ibm-aix-vulnerabilities-cve-2024-56346-and-cve-2024-56347) which many enterprises still run in addition to LinuxONE, enabling all systems to be secured from one platform.